ruimmpires/homeFW/README.md

 ...

 ##  5th iteration - reduce ssh attacks with fail2ban
-fail2ban is a simple tool that reads the
+fail2ban is a simple tool that by analyzing logs, discovers repeated failed authentication attempts and automatically sets firewall rules to drop traffic originating from the offender’s IP address.
 More info here: https://blog.swmansion.com/limiting-failed-ssh-login-attempts-with-fail2ban-7da15a2313b
 ### fail2ban
 Install and use the default config: ```sudo apt install fail2ban```